 Lastly, Is It Worth Going to a Money Changer with the Best Rate?

-Yes... if the money changer is in close proximity to you without having you incurring any transport costs.
-Or if you happen to pass by it.
+Yes... if the money changer is in close proximity to you without having you to incur any transport costs.
+Or if you happen to pass by the changer.

 Yes... if you need to exchange an amount that is more than SGD 500 — assuming a gain of more than S$5.00 due to rate difference.
 If you need to travel all the way to a particular money changer by car or public transport and back, the gain may be able to offset your transport costs.